kredar/kredar.github.io/_posts/2022-11-05-Must-read-Books-for-Product-Managers.md

 ---
-title: "Essential Reading List for Product Managers"
+title: "Best Books for Product Managers"
 excerpt: "From seasoned experts to aspiring PMs, this list of must-read books covers all the bases.
 Discover the reads that will sharpen your skills and mindset."
 tags:
   - Product Management